 Ximalaya FM is the largest and fastest growing audio platform in China and has more than 340 million mobile phone users, as well as 30 million automotive, wearable and audio smart equipment users.
 Content includes audiobooks, professional radio programs, and as podcasts.
 Many brands have jumped on the platform to sponsor shows and create their own channels and branded content.

 Xiaohongshu 小红书 – Little Red Book

-Xiao Hong Shu, literally translated as “little red book” and also known as RED or Red Book, is a Chinese social e-commerce app centered around purchasing foreign products.
+Xiaohongshu, literally translated as “little red book” and also known as RED or Red Book, is a Chinese social e-commerce app centred around purchasing foreign products.
 The app sources products from well-known global brands whose good may be hard to find in China.
-It provides users with a reliable and cost-effective way to get ahold of these items.
+It provides users with a reliable and cost-effective way to get hold of these items.
 The most popular products are cosmetics, beauty products, and nutritional supplements.
 They are expanding into the fashion sector.

 The app was launched in January 2014 and as of early 2017 had 17 million registered users.
 80% of the users are under 30 years old and 90% are females.